|

-As an interdisciplinary scholar, sociologist, curator, and dancer, I explore the dynamic intersections of arts, social theory, and political thought.
-My doctoral research at The New School for Social Research culminated in a dissertation titled "The EUropean Dance: The Emergence and Transformation of a Contemporary Dance Art World (1989–2013)," which I am currently developing into a book that examines the transnational evolution of contemporary dance as a cultural field.
+As an interdisciplinary scholar, sociologist, curator, and somatic movement and dance educator, I explore the dynamic intersections of the arts, social theory, and political thought.
+My doctoral research at The New School for Social Research culminated in "The EUropean Dance: The Emergence and Transformation of a Contemporary Dance Art World (1989–2013)," now evolving into a book that examines the transnational trajectories of contemporary dance.

-Prestigious fellowships have enriched my academic journey, including the Alexander von Humboldt Foundation and residencies at Akademie Schloss Solitude and the Institute for Critical Social Inquiry.
-As the curator of the iDANS Festival in Istanbul (2006-2014), I established a pioneering platform for interdisciplinary artistic exploration.
-Currently, I serve on the jury of Hauptstadtkulturfonds Berlin while leading Bimeras Berlin, a nonprofit initiative that bridges the arts, social sciences, and humanities through innovative interdisciplinary dialogue.
-Drawing inspiration from Hannah Arendt's thought, my recent publications investigate the politics of curation, plurality in artistic spaces, somatic practices, and cultures of resistance.
-As a certified somatic movement and dance educator, I integrate embodied practices into my research and teaching methodologies.
-I welcome you to explore this site to learn more about my publications, current research projects, and professional endeavors. |
+My work has been supported by fellowships from the Alexander von Humboldt Foundation, Akademie Schloss Solitude, and the Institute for Critical Social Inquiry.
+As curator of the iDANS Festival in Istanbul (2006-2014), I worked to shape what came to be an influential platform for interdisciplinary artistic exploration.
+I currently serve on the Hauptstadtkulturfonds Berlin jury and SEDA26 Salavisa European Dance Award jury, while developing Bimeras Berlin, a nonprofit initiative fostering dialogue across the arts, social sciences, and humanities.
+In recent years, my writing has engaged questions of political curation, plurality, cultures of resistance, somatic practices, and contemporary performance through an Arendtian lens, a line of inquiry I pursue both in my academic work and in my new Substack, The Dancing Sociologist.
+I invite you to explore this site to learn more about my publications, current research, and ongoing projects. |

 © Gurur Ertem 2025